Search The Archive

 Born in 1889 in Ontario, Wilbert Gilroy studied dentistry and in 1911 moved to Winnipeg to take over a practice.
 He enlisted in Winnipeg in 1914 and was sent to France in 1915 with the Canadian Dental Corps.
 In 1917 Gilroy had himself attached to the Royal Flying Corps and flew with them during 1917 until wounded in October of that year.
 He returned to England and then subsequently to Canada where he continued to practice dentistry.
 The collection consists of 130 letters written from 1911 to 1917.

-Major (Chaplain) Alexander MacLennan Gordon, DSO, MC, was born in Ottawa, Ontario on May 26, 1873, to parents Dr. Daniel Miner Gordon and Eliza Simona Gordon (née MacLennan).
+Major (Chaplain) Alexander MacLennan Gordon, DSO, MC, was born in Ottawa, Ontario, on May 26, 1873, to parents Dr. Daniel Miner Gordon and Eliza Simona Gordon (née MacLennan).

-A Presbyterian clergyman, Gordon was serving as a member in the Non-Permanent Active Militia at the time of his mobilization for Active Service with the 5th Regiment, Royal Highlanders of Canada (R.H.C.), in September of 1914.
+A Presbyterian clergyman, Gordon was serving as a member in the Non-Permanent Active Militia at the time of his mobilization for Active Service with the 5th Regiment, Royal Highlanders of Canada (R.H.C.), in Septemberr 1914.
 He attested at Valcartier Camp in Québec on September 23, 1914, and was appointed as Chaplain to the 13th Battalion, R.H.C.

 Gordon embarked for England with the First Contingent that October, aboard the SS Alaunia.
-Proceeding to France with the 3rd Infantry Brigade in January of 1915, he was then transferred to the No.1 Canadian Field Ambulance.
+Proceeding to France with the 3rd Infantry Brigade in January 1915, he was then transferred to the No.1 Canadian Field Ambulance.
 In July of 1916 he was appointed as Senior Chaplain of the 4th Division, Canadian Chaplain Service.

 Content notes:

-Gordon’s informative and expressive letters were written between October of 1914 and April of 1915.
+Gordon’s informative and expressive letters were written between October 1914 and April 1915.
 The earliest, written during his crossing to England aboard the SS Alaunia, is particularly notable for the amount of descriptive detail conveyed.

 Among the family names appearing in the letters are references to Gordon’s brother Major George Huntly Gordon, OBE, (“Hunt”), his sister Wilhelmina Gordon (“Min”), and his father, Daniel Miner Gordon (“the Principal”), who was Principal of Queen’s University at that time.
 Mentions of “Canon Scott” are to Lt.
 Col. (Canon) Frederick George Scott, CMG, DSO, FRSC, noted poet and author of the 1922 memoir The Great War As I Saw It.